-Hearing loss affects around one-third of adults between ages 65 and 74.
+Hearing loss affects around one-third of adults between the ages of 65 and 74.
 If you're having trouble hearing, you may wonder if Medicare helps pay for hearing tests and hearing aids.

 Hearing care, including routine hearing tests and hearing aids, is not covered by Original Medicare.
 Many Medicare Advantage plans include coverage for hearing services and may help pay for hearing tests and hearing aids.